 WHERE & WHEN

 The camp will run in each location Monday – Friday, and teachers must be at the camp from 8:30am – 4:30pm every day.
-Mandatory teacher training will occur in New York from April 24 – 27, 2014, with an expectation that each course taught will require one full day of training (you may be required to be there for 2-4 days of training).
+Mandatory teacher training will occur in the New York area in late spring 2015, with an expectation that each course taught will require one full day of training (you may be required to be there for up to 2 days of training).
 Teachers can apply to teach any set of courses.

 There will be a required one-day camp orientation for teachers, scheduled before camp starts.
 The camp will pay for all teacher materials needed for the courses and a combination of any travel and accommodation costs incurred.
 Children of teachers who enroll in the camp will be given a discount to attend the camp.
 Lunch will be served each day.
 Salary varies by location and will be discussed during the interview process.